Received December 2004,

 waiter (was there such a thing as a volunteer in the military?)
 The whole squadron and

+our navy companions were there too.
 New Commander arrives – this is the arrival of LTC James Howard CO from mid 67 to mid 68,

 I assume.
 He signed my Bless Certificate, which I still have!
 From left to right Gene